Unmute the Patch Tokens: Rethinking Probing in Multi-Label Audio Classification: Experimental Study: A Benchmark on Probing in Audio

 \textbf{(Q$_2$) Takeaway.} Probing the \texttt{[cls]}-token with \texttt{linear} is not just a performance bottleneck, it is also an unreliable proxy for pretrained embedding quality in audio SSL.
-First, \autoref{fig:backbone_averages} shows that the backbone ranking under \texttt{linear} is completely reshuffled when using \texttt{protobin}.
-For instance, ASiT drops from second to last, while the supposedly mediocre SSLAM becomes a top performer, revealing the \texttt{[cls]}-token is a poor indicator of its token-level embeddings.
-Figure~\ref{fig:linearbaseline} confirms this is a systemic issue: \texttt{linear}/\texttt{mlp} act as a performance ceiling, and the gains unlocked by token-aware pooling methods vary by backbone.
+First, \autoref{fig:backbone_averages} shows that the backbone ranking under \texttt{linear} is completely reshuffled when using \texttt{protobin}. {For instance, the backbone ranking is completely inverted: ASiT (from 2024), which appears to be the second-strongest model under \texttt{linear}, drops to last place when evaluated with \texttt{protobin}.
+Conversely, the supposedly mediocre SSLAM (current fine-tuning \gls*{sota} from 2025), a mid-tier performer with \texttt{linear}, is revealed to be a top-tier model, jumping to second place.
+This demonstrates that the \texttt{[cls]}-token is a poor indicator of the model's true token-level embedding quality.} Figure~\ref{fig:linearbaseline} confirms this is a systemic issue: \texttt{linear}/\texttt{mlp} act as a performance ceiling, and the gains unlocked by token-aware pooling methods vary by backbone.
 Second, the \texttt{[cls]}-token underestimates the true potential of the embeddings.
 On \texttt{as20k}, \texttt{protobin} closes 63\% of the performance gap to fine-tuning (see \autoref{fig:introresults}), demonstrating how much information standard probes discard.
 This trend holds across all encoders (\autoref{tab:FTandmulticlass}), establishing that better pooling provides a more faithful measure of embeddings.